unovae/Knowledge-Base/English/How to do a Market Research.md

 Here you are looking to compare and contrast your competitors in relation to you, but also between them and to determine this you should:

 - **Understand their messaging:** What story do they tell?
 What is their company description?
 What is their product positioning?
 How do they describe their unique value proposition?
 What are the company values?
 - **Define their Strategy:** What is their marketing strategy?
 Do they have an email newsletter?
 Do they promote on social media?
-They create marketing content?
+Do they create marketing content?
 How is their website?
 What type of customer are they trying to reach?
-How do they try and reach their customers?
+How do they try to reach their customers?

-Like this you can better and understand your competitors and then define how you are going to **differentiate yourself from them**.
+With this, you can better understand your competitors and then define how you are going to **differentiate yourself from them**.
 A good starting point for this is to try to get their **customers' pain points**.
 You can do this through their reviews and complaints or reflections.
 Try and analyse if you could improve the shipping, improve or add a new feature to the product, improve on overall customer experience.
 If you can get something here that can really differentiate them from you, you have defined a path to overcome them.

 ### Step 3: Conduct a SWOT analysis
 Even more important than knowing your competitors is knowing how you are different from them and for this we recommend frequently doing a SWOT analysis internally.
 Like this you will be able to understand your strengths, weaknesses and how you will leverage your opportunities to grow your business.